bradrf/eof/README.md

 ### TL;DR

 It's a tricky thing attempting to distill one's own life into a set of sentences, let alone a single word, but for me, the one thing I feel overwhelmingly is shame.
 I'm sure there have been good times, and I can even think of a few.
 Yet, every one has the feeling of veneer covering cheap particle board embarrassment.
 I am resplendent in masks of repression, cover-up, and artificial self-confidence (probably need to update linkedin).

+My sincere hope is that the information I provide may help you achieve a small amount of empathy and understanding.
+In a perfect world, it might even lead you to forgiveness.